aws-deadline/deadline-cloud-for-vred/README.md

 specified render farm in a platform-agnostic manner.

 Standalone [AWS Deadline Cloud Client][deadline-cloud-client] render jobs should use the appropriate Job Bundle Template obtained through this [link][job-bundle-templates].
-There, you will fine one Job Bundle Template for supporting tile-based rendering (tile_render_vred/template.yaml) and another Job Bundle Template for non-tile rendering (vred_render/template.yaml).
+There, you will find one Job Bundle Template for supporting tile-based rendering (tile_render_vred/template.yaml) and another Job Bundle Template for non-tile rendering (vred_render/template.yaml).
 When submitting a render job that doesn't rely on tiling, you can use the standard job Please also ensure that your Job Bundle directory has a `scripts` subdirectory containing